Furloughing employees - FAQs for employers on the coronavirus job retention scheme

-- All claims for the period ending 30 June must be completed by Friday 31 July.
-Claims for the period from 1 July cannot be made until 1 July.
+- All claims for the period ending 30 June must have been completed by Friday 31 July.

 - From 1 July, claims cannot straddle two calendar months and the number of employees an employer can claim for in any claim period cannot exceed the maximum number they have claimed for under any previous claim (plus those returning from family leave or armed forces reserve roles).

 - The government has confirmed that employees can continue to claim the grant for employees who are serving their notice period (whether contractual or statutory notice).

 - The rules on calculating statutory redundancy and notice payments have also been amended to ensure they are paid at the employee’s normal full rate of pay rather than reduced furlough pay.

 - The government has announced a new job retention bonus of £1,000 for every worker who is brought back from furlough.
 We have written about this here.

 - To help employers with their next steps, we’ve produced a timeline of the wind-down of the furlough scheme showing the key dates and questions for employers.